DHTMLX/scheduler-docs/data/howtostart_react.md

 ## Step 3.
 Adding Scheduler into the app

 Now it's time to add the component into our app.
-Open ***src/app.jsx*** and use *SchedulerComponent* instead of the default content by inserting the code below:
+Open ***src/app.jsx*** and use the *Scheduler* component instead of the default content by inserting the code below:

 {{snippet src/App.jsx}}
 ~~~